 Selecting a health insurance policy is a major life decision, especially for people with chronic illness.
 And it’s not too early to start considering your options for 2018.
 The open enrollment period is on the horizon.
-For 2018, the health insurance marketplace enrollment period will run half as long as it did last year:
+The health insurance marketplace enrollment period runs 45 days:

 While many focus primarily on premium and deductible costs, the provider networks within an insurance plan are also important but commonly go overlooked.